apache/apex-core/docs/security.md

 ### Web Services security

-Alongside every Apex application is an application master process running called Streaming Container Manager (STRAM).
+Alongside every Apex application, there is an application master process called Streaming Container Manager (STRAM) running.
 STRAM manages the application by handling the various control aspects of the application such as orchestrating the execution of the application on the cluster, playing a key role in scalability and fault tolerance, providing application insight by collecting statistics among other functionality.

 STRAM provides a web service interface to introspect the state of the application and its various components and to make dynamic changes to the applications.
 Some examples of supported functionality are getting resource usage and partition information of various operators, getting operator statistics and changing properties of running operators.